CBGonzalez/SIMDIntro/Readme.md

     //at least one element pair is different
 }
 ```
-The "==" operator is equivalent to Vector.EqualsAll(), "!=" is its logical negation, as expected.
+The "==" operator is equivalent to `Vector.EqualsAll()`, "!=" is its logical negation, as expected.

 ## Conditional selection
 ```
 [...]
+//Results in a AVX / AVX 2 system

 double[] doubArray = new double[] { 1, 2, 3, 4, 4, 3, 2, 1, -1, -2, -3, -4, -5 };
 Vector<double> left = new Vector<double>(doubArray); //<1, 2, 3, 4>